Enabling Screen Sharing

 6. Select App Groups and click Edit.

-7. In the form that pops up, select the App Group you created, click Continue to return to the edit page, and click Save to save the settings.
+7. Select the App Group you created earlier from the pop-up form, click Continue to return to the edit page, then click Save to save.

-1. In the Xcode menu, click File > New > Target..., and select Broadcast Upload Extension.
+1. In the Xcode menu, click sequentially File > New > Target..., then select Broadcast Upload Extension.

-3. Drag TXLiteAVSDK_ReplayKitExt.framework in the SDK package into the project and select the target created.
+3. Drag the TXLiteAVSDK_ReplayKitExt.framework from the downloaded SDK compression package to the project, then select the newly created Target.

-4. Click + Capability, and double-click App Groups, as shown below:
+4. Select the newly added Target, click sequentially + Capability, double-click App Groups, as shown in the figure below:

-6. In the new target, Xcode will create a SampleHandler.swift file.
-Replace the file content with the following code.
-You need to change APPGROUP in the code to the App Group Identifier created earlier.
+7. In the newly created Target, Xcode automatically creates a file named "SampleHandler.swift".
+Replace it with the following code.
+Change APPGROUP in the code to the created App Group Identifier mentioned above.

 import ReplayKit